milarobotlearningcourse/mini_crossformer/hw2.md

 1. If you are having trouble training the model and not running out of memory, use a smaller batch size and gradient accumulation.
 Training will take a little longer, but should work.

-# Bonus:

-Some additional tasks for bonus marks if yo have time.

-## Increase Image Size

-The dataset cleaned for the original version of the homework is 64 x 64 x 3.
-This image resultion can work but will often cause issues when objects are too small.
-Becasue the objects are so small they appear in the image via very few pixels, making it challenging for the GRP to pickup on these fine details. re-create the dataset with 96 x 96 x 3 size images.
-Does this increase in image size improve the performance?